lucasjones/cpuminer-multi/README.md

  * All the required .lib files are now included in tree (windows only)
  * AVX enabled by default for x64 platform (AVX2 and XOP could also be used)

-#### Basic Windows build instructions, using MinGW:
+#### Basic Windows build instructions, using MinGW64:
- * Install MinGW and the MSYS Developer Tool Kit (http://www.mingw.org/)
+ * Install MinGW64 and the MSYS Developer Tool Kit (http://www.mingw.org/)
    * Make sure you have mstcpip.h in MinGW\include
- * If using MinGW-w64, install pthreads-w64
+ * install pthreads-w64
  * Install libcurl devel (http://curl.haxx.se/download.html)
    * Make sure you have libcurl.m4 in MinGW\share\aclocal
    * Make sure you have curl-config in MinGW\bin